No two small business success stories are ever going to be the same.

-Rather than focusing on selling to other businesses, The Presentation Source directly targeted government sector organizations that often have big budgets and one eye on the future.
+Rather than focusing on selling to other businesses, The Presentation Source directly targeted government sector organizations for their company sales as they often have big budgets and one eye on the future.

 After 20 years of integrating its technology into large government organizations, outside investors finally saw this success story for the huge opportunity it really is and bought out the founders.

-Overnight, Laure and James Widmaier went from entrepreneurs and small business owners to multi-millionaires.
+Overnight, Laure and James Widmaier went from family entrepreneurs and small business owners to wildly successful multi-millionaires.

 - Research your niche thoroughly, there is always space for innovation